svanteschubert/complex-business-cases/README.md

 ## Problem of Metadata (how to identify issues via labels)

-Another interesting topic/task is to label/sort the issues by categories/labels/"different view angles" I have overtaken the labels from CEN TC 434 (also editorial states) and added some sectors today from a presentation by Edmund Grey: https://github.com/svanteschubert/complex-business-cases/label
+Another interesting topic/task is to label/sort the issues by categories/labels/"different view angles" I have overtaken the labels from CEN TC 434 (also editorial states) and added some sectors today from a presentation by Edmund Gray: https://github.com/svanteschubert/complex-business-cases/label